 For this reason, the CPA profession will begin winding down its involvement with the ACAF program effective immediately.
-We will work with our post-secondary partners to ensure that students near completion of the ACAF certificate will have an opportunity to finish outstanding coursework and write the last ACAF exams on January 31, 2020 or January 29, 2021.
+We will work with our post-secondary partners to ensure that students near completion of the ACAF certificate will have an opportunity to finish outstanding coursework and write the last ACAF exams on Jan 29, 2021 and Jun 18, 2021.
 The final ACAF national exams will be administered by the CPA Western School of Business.

 With respect to offering ACAF courses this fall/winter, it is up to the discretion of individual post-secondary institutions to determine if they will run ACAF courses.

 Regardless, the profession will ensure that at least one online program will continue during the transition to allow individuals who are close to finishing the program an opportunity to complete it.